tyler-technologies-oss/forge-angular/README.md

 2. Install the latest version of this Forge Angular adapter library using the version compatibility table above: `npm install @tylertech/forge-angular`
 3. Reference the Forge global stylesheet in your `styles.scss` file: `@use '@tylertech/forge/dist/forge.css';`
     - You can also include this file through the `angular.json` file if desired as well.
-4. Add the `forge-typography` class to your `<body>` element in `index.html`.
-    - This sets up the Forge typography across your application.
-5. To use a Forge component, you will import the Angular module from `@tylertech/forge-angular` for each component you are using.
+4. To use a Forge component, you will import the Angular module from `@tylertech/forge-angular` for each component you are using.
 Ex. `ForgeButtonModule`
     - This tells Angular about each Forge component you are using, and allows for strict typing that you wouldn't normally get without this library.